 How easy a water purification system is to use is another big consideration when buying.
 To help you choose, we’ve added a short description below of how each type of system or device performs in these metrics.

 Generally speaking, water filtration systems are more practical for processing larger quantities of water.
-They work by using a pump or gravity to feed untreated water into a bottle or hydration bladder through a very fine filter that catches any bacteria.
+They work by using a pump or gravity to feed untreated water into metal or plastic water bottles or hydration bladder through a very fine filter that catches any bacteria.
 While filtration devices do not eliminate viruses, most models effectively remove in excess of 99.9% of other bio-contaminants.

 The benefits of filtration devices are, as mentioned above, that they allow you to treat much more water in a shorter time than most other systems.
 They are also relatively lightweight and come in a variety of sizes, with some models designed for solo hikers and other, “basecamp” models geared towards larger parties on longer, expedition-style trips.